-Players in each team : 8+1 active chaser Substitutes : 3
+Players in each team

+Substitutes

 Players sitting in the squares (4 facing one side line and four facing other side line alternately) to tag and touch will be the chasers whereas those inside the field to defend will be the defenders.
 The player to chase the defender is known as active chaser or attacker.
 The attacker will utter only "Kho" loudly and distinctly touching the sitting chaser in the square by hand from behind him who cannot cross the centre lane.